INeedAUniqueUsername/rshell/README.md

 Please  use some drawing program to create your UML diagram.
 UML diagrams that are drawn by hand and scanned/photographed and added to your design document will not be allowed.
 Programs such as GIMP, GraphViz, or even Google Docs should be capable of creating these diagrams.

 ##Submission
-Submit your design document as a single PDF to the submission link in iLearn.
+Submit your design document as a single PDF to github.
 Only one person in your group needs to submit this document.

 ##Grading
 Your documents will be graded using the following breakdown